Jsewill/morton/README.md

   Therefore, encoding an N-dimensional coordinate can have a compressive effect, where N > 1.

   This library generates lookup tables for use in encoding.
-These lookup tables are concurrently generated.

 ### Decoding
   An encoded Z-value 0b000000001 can be decoded to reveal its N-dimensional coordinate components, which you may have guessed, is {1, n2, ..., n9}.

   This library generates magic bits for decoding.
 This process uses several bitwise operations on the encoded number, using these generated magic bits.
-Like the lookup tables, the magic bits are concurrently generated

 ## Whatever For?
   While there are many possible uses for Morton encoding, I originally wrote this as an adjunct to a voxelization project of mine.